-Here are some helpful tips on using your hammer from DIY expert Paul Ryan.
+Helpful tips on using a hammer from DIY expert Paul Ryan.

 1. If you have to attach some fence pickets to horizontal boards, to prevent excessive vibration, consider using a big sledgehammer.
 Simply start the nail by tapping it with a regular hammer, and then place the sledgehammer behind the 2x4 to absorb the blow and to stop the vibrating.